xoudini/emojica/README.md

 =====

 <sup>
-Emojica – a Swift framework for emoji-related matters.
+Emojica – a Swift framework for using custom emoji in strings.
 </sup>

 ![gif](https://raw.githubusercontent.com/xoudini/emojica/images/demo.gif)

 ## What does it do?

-Emojica allows you to replace the standard emoji in an iOS app with [custom emoji](#compatible-image-sets).
+Emojica allows you to replace the standard emoji in your iOS apps with [custom emoji](#compatible-image-sets).
+Works on `UILabel` and `UITextView`.

 Just follow the instructions below, import your custom image set, and you're ready to go.